Do you really need to pull out your credit card to learn German?

 Having subtitles in German can really make a huge difference to your reading and listening comprehension at the same time.
 Best of all, you’re getting that boost without relying on any translations!

-Stick with these resources for how to learn German free, and one day you’ll find yourself fluent—without opening your wallet once!
+Stick with these resources for how to learn German free, and one day you’ll find yourself fluent— and you won’t have to open your wallet once!